-France regained control of the "lost provinces" after the Treaty of Versailles (1919).
-Among others, it was prohibited to teach in the Germanic dialect, which was the mother tongue of a majority of the population, in school, and German was removed as an official language (German as a second language was not taught in schools until the early 1950s).
+citizens by France are described as even more repressive than the German ones (Anderson, 1972; Harvey, 1999).
+For instance, German was removed as an official language, though it was the mother tongue of a majority of the population.
+Furthermore, it was prohibited to teach in the Germanic dialect; teaching German as a second language also remained banned in schools until the early 1950s.
 The families of the about 200,000 Germans who had settled in the region after 1871 were deported in order to "remove any trace of German influence" (Carrol and Zanoun, 2011, p.469).

-Moreover, a special commission, called Commissions de Triage, was formed to ascertain the Frenchness of the population in the re-annexed area (Carrol and Zanoun, 2011).
+Moreover, a special commission, called Commissions de Triage, was formed to ascertain the "Frenchness" of the population in the re-annexed area (Carrol and Zanoun, 2011).
 Municipal names, street names and family names were almost all changed to French.
 Between 1926 and 1930, several newspapers promoting the regional cause were forbidden, and members of regionalist parties were put into jail.
 France consequently replaced bureaucrats and local teachers with external bureaucrats who were not familiar with the local circumstances and traditions.
-Historical evidence suggest that the repression and the suppression of their regional culture contributed to the formation of a stronger regional identity (Harvey, 1999).
+While historians suggest that these policies contributed to the formation of a stronger regional identity (Harvey, 1999), the next section will provide a simple model and definition to put these events into perspective.